-The SSIS ForEach Loop container will repeat the control flow task for N number of times, which is similar to Foreach loop in any programming language.
-The SQL Server Integration Services provides 8 types of enumerators and In this article we will show you the steps involved in configuring the SSIS ForEach Loop File Enumerator.
+The SSIS ForEach Loop container will repeat the control flow task for N number of times, similar to the Foreach loop in any programming language.
+The SQL Server Integration Services provides eight types of enumerators.
+This article will show you the steps in configuring the SSIS ForEach Loop File Enumerator.

-We have File System Task Folder inside the Documents drive and Our task is to load data from text files to SQL Server table.
-Below screenshot shows you the files inside that folder.
+We have a Folder inside the Documents drive, and Our task is to load data from text files to the SQL Server table.
+The below screenshot shows you the files inside that folder.

-Following screenshot will show you the data inside the Employee1.txt file.
+The following screenshot will show you the data inside Employee1.txt.

-Following screenshot will show you the data inside the Employee2.txt file.
+The below screenshot will show you the data inside Employee2.txt.

 SSIS ForEach Loop File Enumerator